easydiffusion/sdkit/README.md

 - Outpainting
 - Mac support
 - AMD support
+- Allow other samplers for img2img (instead of only DDIM)

 # Disclaimer
 The authors of this project are not responsible for any content generated using this project.